treycole/notes.treycole.me/content/Blog/A Brief History of Materials.md

 ###  __Iron Age (1200 - 300 BC)__
 The development of iron and steel replaced bronze, as iron was more naturally abundant and could be made stronger and less brittle.
 ### __Magnetism (600 BC)__
 Iodestones containing magnetized pieces of magnetite were discovered to attract iron.
 The philosopher Thales of Miletus is thought to have been the first to scientifically discuss magnetism.
 The word "magnet" comes from Iodestons found in Magnesia, Anatolia.
-This would be shortly followed by the invention of the compass, revolutionizing travel, and allowing humans to step foot out into the world beyond their spawn point.
+This would later lead to the development of the compass, revolutionizing travel, and allowing humans to step foot out into the world beyond.
 ### __Electricity (600 BC)__
-Thales of Miletus made observations that rubbing an amber rod creates static electricity.
-At the time, he believed the forces from the electricity were magnetic.
-In fact, electricity was noticed some time before, dating back to 2750 BC, in electric fish such as eels.
+Thales of Miletus made the first recorded observations that rubbing an amber rod creates static electricity.
 Humanity has just observed one of the fundamental forces of nature.
+Thales of Miletus believed the forces from the electricity were instead magnetic.

+> - Electricity was actually noticed some time before, dating back to 2750 BC, in electric fish such as eels.
+> - "Electron" comes from the Greek word for amber (_elektron_)
 ### __Atomism (400 BC)__
 Leucippus and Democritus postulate atomism, an early theory of atoms.
 ### __Optics (160)__